 Proper Refrigeration For Meat And Poultry Handling

-Human beings have learned that keeping game cool meant it stayed fresh longer.
-Burying game in snow or in deep caves was an early form of refrigeration.
+Human beings have learned that keeping meat cool meant it stayed fresh longer.
+Burying meat in snow or in deep caves was an early form of refrigeration.
 Eventually, ice harvesting became a common practice in the winter to store more for the summer months.

-Obviously, over time we have developed much more sophisticated means of refrigeration or ice production to keep meat and poultry safe and fresh but the concept remains the same.
+Obviously, over time we have developed much more sophisticated means of refrigeration or ice production to keep meat and poultry safe while retaining its freshness; but the concept remains the same.
 Today’s technology and products for the meat and poultry industry help companies deliver safe product to consumers and also meet industry regulations.

-The basic rule of thumb for refrigeration is that meat or poultry must be kept below 40o in order to prevent bacterial growth.
-The most rapid growth will occur between 40 o and 140 o F and can include both pathogenic bacteria and spoilage bacteria.
+The basic rule of thumb for refrigeration is that meat or poultry must be kept below 40° in order to prevent bacterial growth.
+The most rapid growth will occur between 40° and 140° F and can include both pathogenic bacteria and spoilage bacteria.
 Pathogenic bacteria can cause illness in anyone who consumes the meat.
 It is often undetectable by sight or smell.
 Spoilage bacteria will cause discoloration, unpleasant smells or other clear signs that the meat is no longer good.
 Spoilage bacteria can also develop in the cooler temperatures if the meat is left too long—hence the need for freezing at times instead of basic refrigeration.

 Stages Of Meat Handling